 It is perfect for a light mid-week dinner as it only takes about 15 minutes to prepare from start to finish.

-This Pea & Mint Soup is one of my favourite soups as it’s so quick to make and I always have a bag of peas in the freezer so it doesn’t require a trip to the shop.
+Affordable, light and a tasty warm lunch, Pea & Mint Soup is an all-round winner.
+It is one of my favourite soups as it’s so quick to make and I always have a bag of peas in the freezer so it doesn’t require a trip to the shop.

 #14.
 Carrot Apple & Ginger Soup